brainlife/brainlife.github.io/_pages/evaluator.md

 To date, several tractography methods and diffusion data types exist and often times investigators have <em>no principled ways</em> to choose among the many options.

-<img src="images/comparison.png">

 We provide a few quantitative estimates of <strong>connectome</strong> quality, given a sample data set provided by an investigator.
 This service takes as input <code>Diffusion-weighted MRI data (DWI)</code> and <code>T1-weighted anatomical data</code> and returns as output a full brain <strong>connectome</strong> mapped with modern tractography methods.

+<img src="images/comparison.png">

-In addition to that it also returns a few quantitative measures of to inform the investigator that colelcted the data the quality of the expected results that can be achived with such data.
+We also provide a few quantitative measures to inform the investigator the quality of the expected results that can be achived with such data.
 We compare the results to those optained with a few sample subjects from the human <strong>connectome</strong> data, the Stanford data set.